Generated Contents Cleanup

 If the full structure is still being built, move to the contents page or outline page first.
 If the body is already formed, continue into formatting refinement and fix the contents, page numbers, and heading styles together.

-Use the contents pageSee the outline page
+Use the outline pageSee the outline page

 Frequently asked questions